How to Create Embroidery Designs Using Procreate

 Disclaimer: This post has some affiliate links in it.
 I receive a small commission from purchases at no additional cost to the buyer.
 I only recommend products I would use and love and that are of good quality.
 All opinions are my own!

-I got an iPad Pro and an Apple Pencil about a year and a half ago and it’s absolutely changed the game for me.
-If you’re an illustrator or maker, this is definitely an investment, but it’s very useful.
+I got an iPad Pro and an Apple Pencil about a few years ago and it’s absolutely changed the game for me.
+If you’re an artist, this is definitely an investment, but it’s very useful.
 I like having an iPad because I can use the program procreate to create embroidery designs.
 It’s awesome because you have so many different tools at your disposal.
 Below is a video of how I created an embroidery stencil.

 The first thing I did was import a reference photo onto the page.
 Then I used a a 6b pencil to sketch out the design.
 My favorite part about procreate is that you can create layers so you can reference your sketch without having to go back and erase it.
 I created another layer and traced over the sketch with a technical pen.